AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 // MapIfAny runs the provided option against each
+// entity if at-least one predicate succeeds
+//
+// NOTE:
+// MayIfAny as the name suggests is based on OR-ing of
+// predicates
-// entity if at-least one predicate succeeds func (l EntityList) MapIfAny(opt OptionFunc, pl ...Predicate) {
+func (l EntityList) MapIfAny(opt OptionFunc, pl ...Predicate) {
   for _, e := range l {
     if PredicateList(pl).Any(e) {